If you are unable to pay your taxes on time, you have the option of negotiating a Time to Pay with HMRC.

 - Overdrawn directors' accounts

 If you are not confident negotiating a Time to Pay with HMRC, or your offer is rejected, seek expert company recovery advice.
-Consultants can help you explore other options such as administration, restructure or voluntary liquidation.
+Consultants can help you explore other options such as administration, restructuring or voluntary liquidation.

 Negotiating a Time to Pay with HMRC